 constructed flat cars that locked the trailers in place for the rail ride to Milwaukee.
 At Harrison Street in Milwaukee, the trailers were pulled off the flat cars and delivered to the consignees.
 Southbound service from Milwaukee reversed the procedure.
 The North Shore Line's "Ferry Truck" service and technology for locking their company-owned highway trailers to a flat car was the world's first.
 18 19 20

 First-of-its-kind flat car for handling highway trailers, 12 June 1926.
-The first flat cars built for the North Shore Line could hold two highway trailers; later flat cars built for the North Shore Line and South Shore Line held three.
-Piggybacked loads were not new - it was an ancient concept thought to have been used in the Roman Empire.
-What was new was the use of locking mechanical devices to lash highway trailers to the flat car deck.
-The car shown, North Shore Line #1501, had appliances typical of interurbans including tapered ends and radial couplers to negotiate sharp curves.
+The car shown, #1501, had appliances typical of interurbans including tapered ends and radial couplers to negotiate sharp curves.